dkaterenchuk/ranking_measures/README.md

 ##Ranking/Ordering Evaluation Measures

 This package offers an implementation of the Rank Discounted Cumulative Gain (RankDCG) evaluation measure.
 This measure is designed to evaluate ranking-ordering algorithms.
-RankDCG had three fundamental properties: 1) consistent lower and upper score bounds, 2) it works with non-normal score distribution, and 3) it has transitivity property.
+RankDCG had three fundamental properties: 1) consistent lower and upper score bounds (from 0 to 1), 2) it works with non-normal value distribution, and 3) it has transitivity property.
 For more detail see the paper ([RankDCG](http://www.dk-lab.com/wp-content/uploads/2014/07/RankDCG.pdf))

 Bellow is the list of all measures available in this package: